Imarok/boot_slack_bot/README.md

 ## Why you should use BootSlackBot ?

 It's a very simple gem helps you call your slack bot easily !
-You don't need to require any `'net/http'` or or `'uri'` from ruby package !
+You don't need to require any `'net/http'` or `'uri'` from ruby package !
 I've already done it for you .
 All you need is just writing a very short code .

 ## Installation